Cynoscion nebulosus

-Cynoscion nebulosus, the spotted seatrout, also known as speckled trout, is a common estuarine fish found in the southern United States along coasts of Gulf of Mexico and the coastal Atlantic Ocean from Maryland to Florida.
+Spotted seatrout (Cynoscion nebulosus), also known as speckled trout, is a common estuarine fish found in the southern United States along coasts of Gulf of Mexico and the coastal Atlantic Ocean from Maryland to Florida.
 While most of these fish are caught on shallow, grassy flats, spotted seatrout reside in virtually any inshore waters, from the surf of outside islands to far up coastal rivers, where they often come for shelter during cold weather.
 Contrary to its name, the spotted seatrout is not a member of the trout family (Salmonidae), but of the drum family (Sciaenidae).
 It is popular for commercial and especially recreational fishing in coastal waters of the southeastern United States.
-Adults reach 19-37 inches in length and 3-17 pounds in weight.
+Adults reach 19–37 inches in length and 3–17 pounds in weight.

-Distribution & Habitat
+Distribution and habitat

 Spotted seatrout live in the top of the water column and are most numerous along the coasts of the southeastern states, such as Texas, Louisiana, Alabama, Mississippi, Georgia, and Florida.
 They are also common along the coasts of North and South Carolina and Virginia.
 Estuarine coasts are prime settlement areas.
 They are uncommonly seen north of Delaware Bay and along the coast of Cape Cod, Massachusetts.
 They are most abundant in the mid-Atlantic and southeastern regions of the United States.
-Speckled trout prefer water temperatures between 59°F and 86°F and are typically found in waters with salinities between 5 and 35 ppt.
+Speckled trout prefer water temperatures between 59 °F and 86 °F and are typically found in waters with salinities between 5 and 35 ppt.